mezis/mezis.github.com/_posts/2012-08-12-haml-vs-erb.md

 I think it depends widely on the *type* of project you're working on.

-Erb will be easier to tackle by inexperienced/cheap devs, mostly because it feels similar to what you'll see in PHP or other platforms, hence Hassan's comment above I suppose.
+ERb will be easier to tackle by inexperienced devs, mostly because it feels similar to what you'll see in PHP or other platforms, hence Hassan's comment above I suppose.
 (as a side note, significant whitespace is rarely an issue in my experience---only very junior devs still use tabs)

 Haml on the other hand has the advantage of **compactness**---it's leaner if you will, without being obsure.
 It has roughly a **2:1 character ratio** to ERb.
 It's more top-down-readable.
 It feels like code, and not like a hackity-hack templating engine.
 It's way quicker to write.